- Codeine Phosphate

 • Constipation: Use may cause or aggravate constipation; chronic use may result in obstructive bowel disease, particularly in those with underlying intestinal motility disorders.
 May also be problematic in patients with unstable angina and patients post-myocardial infarction.
 Consider preventative measures (eg, stool softener, increased fiber) to reduce the potential for constipation.

-• Hypotension: May cause severe hypotension (including orthostatic hypotension and syncope); use with caution in patients with hypovolemia, cardiovascular disease (including acute MI), or drugs which may exaggerate hypotensive effects (including phenothiazines or general anesthetics).
+• Hypotension: May cause severe hypotension (including orthostatic hypotension and syncope); use with caution in patients with hypovolemia, cardiovascular disease (including acute MI), or drugs that may exaggerate hypotensive effects (including phenothiazines or general anesthetics).
 Monitor for symptoms of hypotension following initiation or dose titration.
 Avoid use in patients with circulatory shock.

 • Abdominal conditions: May obscure diagnosis or clinical course of patients with acute abdominal conditions.

-• Biliary tract impairment: Use with caution in patients with biliary tract dysfunction, including acute pancreatitis (use is contraindicated in the Canadian labeling); may cause constriction of sphincter of Oddi; may increase amylase/lipase levels.
+• Biliary tract impairment: Use with caution in patients with biliary tract dysfunction, including acute pancreatitis; may cause constriction of sphincter of Oddi; may increase amylase/lipase levels.

-• CNS depression/coma: Avoid use of codeine in patients with CNS depression or coma as these patients are susceptible to intracranial effects of CO2 retention.
+• CNS depression/coma: Avoid use in patients with impaired consciousness or coma, as these patients are susceptible to intracranial effects of CO2 retention.

-• Head trauma: Use with extreme caution in patients with head injury, intracranial lesions, or elevated intracranial pressure (use is contraindicated in the Canadian labeling); exaggerated elevation of ICP may occur.
-May also interfere with pupillary response and consciousness, thereby, affecting neurologic examination.
+• Head trauma: Use with extreme caution in patients with head injury, intracranial lesions, or elevated intracranial pressure; exaggerated elevation of ICP may occur.

 • Hepatic impairment: Use with caution in patients with severe hepatic impairment.